ugbodagadave/Esther/README.md

 ## ✨ What Esther Can Do

 ### Key Features
--   **Trade with Simple Chat Commands**:
+-   **Trade with Natural Language**:
-    -   **Check Prices**: "What's the price of ETH?"
+    -   **Check Prices**: "What's the price of ETH?" or "How much is Bitcoin worth?"
-    -   **Buy and Sell Tokens**: "Buy 0.1 ETH with USDC" or "Sell 0.5 ETH for USDT".
+    -   **Buy and Sell Tokens**: "Buy 0.1 ETH with USDC" or "I want to sell some Bitcoin for USDT".
-    -   **Set Smart Orders**: "Set a stop-loss for BTC at 60000" or "Set a take-profit for ETH at 3500".
+    -   **Set Smart Orders**: "Set a stop-loss for BTC at 60000" or "Alert me when ETH reaches 3500".
-    -   **Track & Rebalance Portfolio**: `/portfolio` shows live balances + USD value; automated rebalance suggestions coming soon.
+    -   **Track & Rebalance Portfolio**: "Show me my portfolio" or "What's in my wallet?" displays live balances + USD value; automated rebalance suggestions coming soon.
+-   **Manage Your Wallets**: "Show me my wallets" or "I want to add a new wallet" - manage your wallet addresses securely with encrypted private keys.
--   **Get Smart Insights**: Use the `/insights` command to get personalized advice and analysis on your crypto holdings.
+-   **Get Smart Insights**: "Give me market insights" or "What's the market analysis?" - get personalized advice and analysis on your crypto holdings.
 -   **Trade Safely**: Every trade must be confirmed by you, so you never have to worry about accidental transactions.
--   **Stay Updated with Price Alerts**: Set custom alerts for any cryptocurrency (e.g., "/addalert BTC above 70000").
+-   **Stay Updated with Price Alerts**: Set custom alerts for any cryptocurrency (e.g., "Alert me if BTC goes above 70000").
 -   **Practice with a Demo Mode**: A "Dry Run" mode lets you practice trading with real market data without using real money.
 -   **Manage Your Account**: Esther automatically creates and manages your user profile.
 -   **Cross-Chain Swaps**: Swap tokens across different blockchains, like from Ethereum to Polygon, with a single command.
--   **Keep Your Wallet Secure**: You can add, view, and delete your wallet addresses with confidence, as your private keys are always encrypted.
--   **Powered by Advanced AI**: Esther uses Google's Gemini models to understand your commands and provide intelligent responses.
+-   **Powered by Advanced AI**: Esther uses Google's Gemini 2.5 Pro & Flash models to understand your natural language commands and provide intelligent responses.
 -   **Reliable and Always On**: Esther is deployed on Render, a modern and reliable cloud platform, with a health check to ensure it's always running.

 ### What's Coming Next